kinxshMain/Insulter/README.md

 3.)
 Drag button to bookmark bar
 4.)
 Click the button
 5.)
 Type in any username
-6.) use the public key "qazx"
+6.) use the public key "qazx", new versions key is "qwerty" 7.) enjoy!
-7.) enjoy!
 </pre>